Mujammilmaldar/afzal-portfolio/content/posts/Digital-Marketing-For-Doctors.md

 ---
 title: Digital Marketing For Doctors
+mainImage: /uploads/Digitalmarketingforhospitals-healthcaredigitalmarketing.webp
 author: Afzal
-date: 2025-08-01T18:30:00.000Z
+date: 2025-08-02T21:12:10.000Z
-excerpt: ''
+excerpt: >
+  A comprehensive beginner’s guide for doctors to grow their practice online by building a website, using social media, running ads, and tracking results.
 ---

-### Digital Marketing for Doctors: A Beginner’s Guide to Growing Your Practice Online
+### A Beginner’s Guide to Growing Your Practice Online

 In today’s digital-first world, a digital presence for doctors has become a necessity.
 Patients need to find you online before they ever walk through your clinic doors.
 Whether you’re a specialist or a surgeon, digital marketing offers powerful tools to grow your practice, build trust, and gives the opportunity to market directly to patients.